arkabagchi1993/GROMACS_Files/README.md

 (Where 'filename' will be the name of your .mol2 file).
 From this line copy the ""http://www.swissparam.ch/results/514710792/<filename>.zip"" part.

 iv.
-Now exit the text editor and in your working directory, type "wget <the link you just copied>" (Eg: wget http://www.swissparam.ch/results/514710792/LIG.zip)
+Now exit the text editor and in your working directory, type `wget <the link you just copied>` (Eg: wget http://www.swissparam.ch/results/514710792/LIG.zip)

 v.
 This will now download a .zip file